 Figure 8.5: Sequence Diagram of “Execute” in Command Interface

-The Service Application issues a command against an HRI Component by using execute() to send a command message that specifies that command.
+The Service Application issues a command against an RoIS Component by using execute() to send a command message that specifies that command.
 The command message is described as a “command_unit_list” that can specify component both sequential command operation and parallel command operation.
 The details of “command_unit_list” are described in 8.2.4.1 Command Message.

-On receiving the command message from the Service Application, the HRI Engine immediately returns a return value and an ID for that command message (called a “command_id”) and begins performing the specified operation.
+On receiving the command message from the Service Application, the RoIS Engine immediately returns a return value and an ID for that command message (called a “command_id”) and begins performing the specified operation.
 This operation is executed in an asynchronous manner so that execution time does not affect the operation of the Service Application.

 On completion of the specified operation, the Service Application asynchronously receives an operation-completed notification by completed(), which indicates the corresponding command_id and the completion state of that operation in the form of “status.”